-Lifetime Care and Support Authority's responsibility for the payment of statutory benefits for treatment and care
+4.103 This clause relates to claimants for whom the Lifetime Care and Support Authority will assume responsibility for the payment of statutory benefits for treatment and

-- 4.104 This clause relates to claimants for whom the Lifetime Care and Support Authority will assume responsibility for the payment of statutory benefits for treatment and care by agreement or more than 5 years after the motor accident.
-In such cases, the insurer and the Lifetime Care and Support Authority must: - (a) act in good faith - (b) regularly share complete, accurate and up to date information about the claim relevant to the payment of statutory benefits for treatment and care - (c) respond to requests for information about the claimant or claim as relevant to the payment of treatment and care expenses. - 4.105 At least two weeks before the likely date of transfer, the insurer must notify the claimant in writing of the following: - (a) the transfer process and the likely effect on the management of the person's claim - (b) the ongoing responsibilities of the insurer including the payment of weekly statutory benefits and/or claims management of any damages claim - (c) that the Lifetime Care and Support Authority will notify the claimant in writing to confirm the transfer has taken place and the contact details for the Lifetime Care and Support Authority contact officer. - 4.106 The insurer must provide the Lifetime Care and Support Authority with a copy of the notice.
+- (a) act in good faith - (b) regularly share complete, accurate and up to date information about the claim relevant to the payment of statutory benefits for treatment and care - (c) respond to requests for information about the claimant or claim as relevant to the payment of treatment and care expenses. - 4.104 At least two weeks before the likely date of transfer, the insurer must notify the claimant in writing of the following: - (a) the transfer process and the likely effect on the management of the person's claim - (b) the ongoing responsibilities of the insurer including the payment of weekly statutory benefits and/or claims management of any damages claim - (c) that the Lifetime Care and Support Authority will notify the claimant in writing to confirm the transfer has taken place and the contact details for the Lifetime Care and Support Authority contact officer. - 4.105 The insurer must provide the Lifetime Care and Support Authority with a copy of the notice.